SXSLVT/synfetch/README.md

 - The `--live` feature can be slow, especially on older hardware

-- All supported OSes listed above are untested
+- Some of the supported OSes listed above are untested

 - Very young project (undiscovered bugs might exist)